-13.1 The system will remain effective for at least 30-years provided any damage to the surface finish is repaired immediately and regular maintenance is undertaken, as described in section 12.

-13.2 Any render containing Portland cement may be subject to lime bloom.
+- 13.1 The system will remain effective for at least 30-years provided any damage to the surface finish is repaired immediately and regular maintenance is undertaken, as described in section 12 of this Certificate. - 13.2 Any render containing Portland cement may be subject to lime bloom.
 The occurrence of this may be reduced by avoiding application in adverse weather conditions.
-The effect is transient and is less noticeable on lighter colours.

-13.3 The render may become discoloured with time, the rate depending on the initial colour, the degree of exposure and atmospheric pollution, as well as the design and detailing of the wall.
+The effect is transient and is less noticeable on lighter colours. - 13.3 The finishes may break up the flow of water on the surface and reduce the risk of discoloration by water runs.
+The finish may become discoloured with time, the rate depending on locality, initial colour, the degree of exposure and atmospheric pollution, as well as the design and detailing of the wall.
 In common with traditional renders, discoloration by algae and lichens may occur in wet areas.
-The appearance may be restored by a suitable power wash or, if required, by over coating.

-13.4 To maintain a high quality aesthetic appearance, it may be necessary to periodically overcoat the building using a system compatible coating recommended by the Certificate holder and in accordance with BS EN 1062-1 : 2004.
+The appearance may be restored by a suitable power wash or, if required, by over coating. - 13.4 To maintain a high quality aesthetic appearance, it may be necessary to periodically overcoat the building using a system compatible coating recommended by the Certificate holder and in accordance with BS EN 1062-1: 2004.
 Care should be taken not to adversely affect the water vapour transmission or fire characteristics of the system.
 The advice of the Certificate holder should be sought as to the suitability of a particular product.

+(2) Obtained from tests on basecoat, primer and render finish together.

+Installation